|

 among you who think it might be a better idea to "prepare for the worst and hope for the best."
 That means reducing your dependence on centralized, just-in-time delivery of food, energy, water, and health care products.

 This article will provide basic guidance on how you can switch to a just-in-case approach that can also save you money.
-The Resilient Household concept breaks the tasks down into five areas: Financial, Food, Water, Energy, Health.
+The Resilient Household concept breaks the tasks down into five primary areas: Financial, Food, Water, Energy, Health.
+The follow-up article in the household resilience series covers seven more areas.

 Each section below has a short background statement followed by actions you should consider, listed in priority order.
 This document has been kept brief to make it manageable and to avoid overwhelming the reader.
-After reading it, we urge you to do further research, both to make sure you firmly accept the premise of the article and to hone the strategies to suit your individual situation, needs, and resources.
+We urge you to do additional research, both to make sure you firmly accept the premise of the article and to hone the strategies to suit your individual situation, needs, and resources.

 Background